 NAVIGABLE WATERS means Lake Superior, Lake Michigan, all natural inland lakes within Wisconsin and all streams, ponds, sloughs, flowages and other waters within the territorial limits of this state, including the Wisconsin portion of boundary waters, which are navigable under the laws of this state.
 Under s.
-281.31(2)(d), Wis.
+281.31(2)(m), Wis.
 Stats, notwithstanding any other provision of law or administrative rule promulgated thereunder, shoreland ordinances required under s.
 59.692, Wis.
 Stats, and ch.
 NR 115, Wis.
 Adm.
-Code, do not apply to lands adjacent to farm drainage ditches if:
+Code, do not apply to lands adjacent to:

-- (1) Such lands are not adjacent to a natural navigable stream or river. - (2) Those parts of such drainage ditches adjacent to such lands were not navigable streams before ditching; and - (3) Such lands are maintained in nonstructural agricultural use.
+- (1) Farm drainage ditches where such lands are not adjacent to a natural navigable stream or river and such lands were not navigable streams before ditching: and, - (2) Artificially constructed drainage ditches, ponds or storm water retention basin that are not hydrologically connected to a natural navigable water body.